Courses

 FA 77b Twentieth-Century and Contemporary Latin American Art

 This course is a selective survey of the outstanding figures and movements that have made significant contributions to the history of Latin American art.
 Special focus will be on Mexican, Argentinean, Brazilian, Venezuelan and Cuban artists.
-Usually offered every third year.
+Usually offered every second year.

 FA 80a Modern Architecture